KahitSan/supabase-dev/DIGITALOCEAN-BENCHMARKS.md

 ## Testing Methodology

+**Resource Limiting:** Uses systemd slices to enforce total stack limits.
+All containers run within a single systemd slice with `MemoryMax` and `CPUQuota` properties.
+Services dynamically share resources from the total pool.

 All benchmarks use the same optimized Supabase stack with:
 - Realtime disabled
 - Analytics disabled
 - Edge Functions disabled
 - Vector logging disabled

+**Key Differences from Previous Approach:**
+- **Old:** Per-service resource limits (e.g., db: 868MB, kong: 280MB)
+- **New:** Total stack limit (e.g., 2GB shared across all services)
+- **Benefit:** Services can use what they need; no artificial per-service caps

 ### Load Tests Include:
 1. ✅ Basic connectivity